openKrost/OTAM/README.md

 # OTAM
-whit this project it has been create a configurable controller MIDI with a touch screen for arduino.
+whit this project it has been created a configurable controller MIDI with a touch screen for arduino.